cjbackman/cjbackman.com/content/on/goals-2025.md

 ## Plan: Goals 2025

-2024 was an intense year on the professionally, with a lot of personal growth.
+2024 was an intense year professionally, and with a lot of personal growth.
 For 2025, I'd like to have fewer goals overall and keep the focus on growth (not work related), health, and play.

 - **[GROWTH] Publish 6 blog posts by the end of 2025.**